Writings about Music

 Natural Music

 Indian classical music and American jazz are both theme and variation forms centered on improvisation.
-Beginning with a known musical entity, either a raga or song (composition), respectively, musicians of the highest order extemporize according to their expressive and technical feelings and thoughts of the moment.
-Thus, the same raga or song (composition) may produce highly diverse interpretive results on different occasions by the same artists, with the ability to find new expositions and nuance being paramount among the qualities that define a great musical artist.
+Beginning with a known musical entity, either a raga or song, respectively, musicians of the highest order extemporize according to their expressive and technical feelings and thoughts of the moment.
+Thus, the same raga or song may produce highly diverse interpretive results on different occasions by the same artists, with the ability to find new expositions and nuance being paramount among the qualities that define a great extemporaneous artist.

 Origins of specific ragas are often shrouded in mystery, originating in the distant past, without any clear record of who found the raga.
 I say found because it is believed that ragas have always existed, and musicians are said to discover ragas rather than invent them.